Meiyah/Miniproject-G3/README.md

 ![PSD](/Documentation/THUISBIOSCOOP OPDRACHT A3.png?raw=true)

 # How to run the Program
 Open project2.0.py in your preferred python IDE like Pycharm 3.4 as example.
-You will then see a window pop-up where you can choose if you are a "aanbieder" or a "guest"
+Run the file in Pycharm, you will then see a window pop-up where you can choose if you are a "aanbieder" or a "guest"
 After this step you have to put in a ID and password.
 The program will then follow the steps as shown above in the PSD.

 # Authors